Jump to:

 Definition

-Clubfoot, or congenital talipes equinovarus (CTEV) is a set of foot deformities of varying severity, consisting of equinus (plantar flexion of talocrual joint), hindfoot varus (subtalar inversion), forefoot supination (adduction of talonavicular), and cavus of the midfoot.
-It is a significant cause of pain, disability and deformity if left untreated1,2.
+Clubfoot, or congenital talipes equinovarus, is a set of foot deformities of varying severity consisting of equinus (plantar flexion of talocrural joint), hindfoot varus (subtalar inversion), forefoot supination (adduction of talonavicular), and cavus of the midfoot.
+It is a significant cause of pain, disability, and deformity if left untreated.1

 Etiology

-It presents commonly as an isolated defect but can be seen in association with:
+Congenital clubfoot typically presents as an isolated defect, but can be seen in association with

 Epidemiology including risk factors and primary prevention